ceilfors/notes/notes/Ahrens,_How_to_Take_Smart_Notes.md

 		- Found it!
 [Famous Social Psychology Experiments](https://www.verywellmind.com/famous-social-psychology-experiments-2795667)
 		- [Asch conformity experiments - Wikipedia](https://en.wikipedia.org/wiki/Asch_conformity_experiments)

-- Slip-box helps Lumann has a conversation p 13
-	- Good tools do not add features and more options to what we already have, but help to reduce distractions from the main work, which here is thinking - p 29

 - Unintuitively / Preconceieved / preconception of writing
 	- Great outcome requires great effort, is wrong p 16
 	- zettelkasten not being picked up because